-Add on that, Arab governments as well as their respective official religious authorities were infirm to negate or safely ingest Sunni extremist notions and radical movements.
-Most respected Sunni religious establishments like those of Egypt, Saudi Arabia and Syria, for instance, who are supposed to be the frame of reference to all Sunni Islamic doctrines and the pumping heart of religious rationality to 1.40 billion Sunni Muslims, were unable to stand firm against the undercurrent of radicalism and Salafism or to zero the ensuing hot waters therefrom.
+Add on that, Arab governments and their corresponding official religious authorities were infirm to negate or safely ingest Sunni extremist notions and radical movements.
+Most authoritative Sunni religious establishments of Egypt, Saudi Arabia, and Syria, for instance, could not stand firm against the undercurrent of radicalism and Salafism.
+In the same manner, these religious authorities who are supposed to be the frame of reference to all Sunni Islamic doctrines and the pumping heart of religious rationality to 1.40 billion Sunni Muslims, could not even contain the spread of tailor-made radical fatwas (rulings)–let alone voiding the rationale of these savage Fatwas.

-On the same off track, Middle East countries, by and large, who produce one-third of the world’s oil supplies and hold the richest crude oil reservoir on earth (contains around 50% of the world’s total proven reserves), have failed to provide real human development to its citizens through which they can get over poverty.
-Taking into account that, according to UNHDR-2011, 40% of Arab population (over 140 million) are living below the poverty line (less than $2 a day), not to discuss the camouflaged cases of Iran and Turkey, who have tens of millions of poor and unemployed people (18% poor plus 20% unemployed and 17% poor plus 12% unemployed of their populations, respectively).
+Middle East countries, who produce one-third of world’s oil supplies and hold the richest crude oil reservoir on earth (around 50% of world’s total proven reserves), have failed to provide real human development to its citizens or reduce its national poverty.
+While, according to UNHDR-2011, 40% of Arab population (over 140 million) are living below the poverty line (less than $2 a day)–not to mention the camouflaged cases of Iran and Turkey, who have tens of millions of poor and unemployed people (18% poor plus 20% unemployed in Turkey, 17% poor plus 12% unemployed in Iran).

-Obviously, the Islamic world and Arab region, in particular, are functioning very poorly at all levels—leave off countries like Qatar and United Arab Emirates.
-Like it or not, the largest part of that failure is owned to their rigid political systems, self-opinionated leaderships, seditious role of religious clerics, incompetency of most national governments, atypical legislative assemblies (where installed), sectarianism of political parties (where permitted), under-the-thumb media, folkloric Arab League and fragmentation of Arab civil societies—let alone the off-key discourse of Islamic radicals.
+Obviously, the Islamic world and Arab region, in particular, are functioning very poorly at all levels—leave off countries like Qatar and the United Arab Emirates.
+Like it or not, the largest part of that failure is owed to their rigid political systems, self-opinionated leadership, unreliable religious clerics, incompetency of most national governments, unrepresentative legislative assemblies (where installed), sectarian political parties (where permissible), under-the-thumb media, folkloric Arab League and fragmentation of Arab civil societies—let alone the off-key discourse of Islamic radicals.

-This square say, however, is not to imply that world powers like the U.S., EU, United Nations, Security Council, the so-called international community and international organizations are not culpable for such very risky havoc, especially when one reckon their unjustified sloth and impotency to sustain security in the Middle East and thus lead the world to peace.
+This square say, however, is not to imply that world powers like the U.S., EU, United Nations, Security Council, the so-called international community and international organizations are not culpable for such dangerous havoc, especially when one finds no reason for their unjustified sloth and impotency to sustain security in the Middle East and thus lead the world to peace.

-To make change, the Arab world and the Middle East, al large, needs to have liberal forward-thinking leaderships that have plans to defuse radicalism, moderate hard-line political orientations, enforce the rule of law, foster social justice and civil rights, coordinate economic growth and render real human development.
-This major reform approach, however, necessitates some modifications of the collective security fundaments of the region.
+To make a change, the Arab world and the Middle East, al large, need to have liberal forward-thinking leaders that have plans to defuse radicalism, promote moderate political orientations, enforce the rule of law, foster social justice and civil rights, work toward actual economic growth, and render real human development.
+This major reform approach, however, necessitates some modifications of the collective security fundament of the region.

-To all intents and purposes, the question of whether this degenerative case is due to a mere intrinsic failure of Middle Eastern nations or an international conspiracy of silence, or just a fishy dereliction of the self-declared obligations of the international community, is likely to remain in dispute for some time.
+To all intents, the question of whether this degenerative case is a result of an intrinsic failure of Middle Eastern nations or an international conspiracy of silence, or just a dereliction of the self-declared obligations of the international community, is likely to remain in dispute for some time.

-Meanwhile, the emerging test of intents, which would define future alliances thus and so reshape the general security and political discourse of this region, is whether and how the First World will respond to the slaughter of more than hundred thousand innocent Syrian lives, who were, as now, butchered hour-by-hour just because they are calling for democracy, justice and liberty.
+Meanwhile, the emerging test of intents, which will define future alliances thus and so reshape the general security and political discourse of this region, is whether and how the First World will respond to the slaughter of more than hundred thousand innocent Syrian lives who were, as now, butchered hour-by-hour just because they are calling for democracy, justice, and liberty.
 They died for the same values and rights that the free world is supposed to stand up for—alas, none really did so far.

-Before and after the demoralizing seven endpoints of the recent G-8 summit in Northern Ireland, the unavoidable question is whether the leader of the free world dares to take a firm stand to save and free the Syrian people and thus stabilize the raging Middle East before it is too late.
+Before and after the demoralizing seven endpoints of the recent G-8 summit in Northern Ireland, the unavoidable question is whether the leaders of the free world dare to take a firm stand to save and free the Syrian people and thus stabilize the raging Middle East before it is too late.